StevenLwcz/StevenLwcz.github.io/_posts/2023-03-05-GDB-Improved-Register-Window-For-RISC-V-Assembler.md

 ---
 ### Introduction

 One of my main motivations for learning the Python API for GDB is precisely this.
 GDB is great for debugging assembler on low memory single board computers.
 The register window in GDB (layout src, layout reg) displays all registers in all formats.
 It may be complete but it makes keeping track of specific registers difficult when debugging assembler.
 Better would be a window just like you can in normal IDEs just to add the registers you are interested in at any particular moment.

 This is what we will develop in this post.
 We will build on all the techniques of the previous posts so we will just focus on how to access registers in Python in GDB and develop a Python class to help display them in a versatile way, in hex or binary as desired.
 I have already written something similar for ARM but as of late I have also been exploring RISC-V assembler.
 All the Python APIs work for ARM as well.

-I have various files in [post10](https://github.com/StevenLwcz/gdb-python-blog/tree/post10) which I will use as part of this post.
+I have various files in my [git hub repostitory](https://github.com/StevenLwcz/gdb-python-blog/tree/post10) which will be used as part of this post.

 Included is blog10.s, a small assembler program to convert a number from binary to ascii and display it to the screen.